California legislature approves shark fin ban

 "(This bill) addresses an important environmental threat to our oceans' health," said state Senator Chris Kehoe, a San Diego Democrat who was one of the bill's chief proponents.
 "It's our market here that drives the slaughter."

-But opponents noted that no species of shark is listed as endangered in the United States.
-They said the measure also unfairly singles out a favourite dish of many Chinese-Americans, for whom the pricey delicacy is a customary culinary accompaniment to weddings and other special occasions.
+But opponents noted that no species of shark is listed as endangered in the Untied States.
+They said the measure also unfairly singles out a favorite dish of many Chinese-Americans, for whom the pricey delicacy is a customary culinary accompaniment to weddings and other special occasions.

 They argue that the bill was inconsistent because it bans shark fins while allowing shark steaks to be sold, as well as apparel and other merchandise made from shark skin, such as boots, bags and belts.